samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 *Odds* express the chance of something happening as the ratio of the number of positive occurrences (i.e. receiving thrombolysis) to the number of negative occurrences (i.e. *not* receiving thrombolysis).

-If we have probability prediction of 0.25 would receive thrombolysis, that would mean 1 in 4 of those patients receive thrombolysis.
+If we have probability prediction of 0.25 of receiving thrombolysis, that would mean 1 in 4 of those patients would be expected to receive thrombolysis.
 Expressed as odds, for every one patient that receives thrombolysis, three will not.
 The odds are expressed as 1:3 or 1/3.
 This may also be calculated as a decimal (1 divided by 3), 0.333.

 Odds (O) and probability (P) may be converted with the following equations: